stevenleeg/geemusic/README.md

 ### Deployment Part 3.
 Deploy the skill with Zappa.

-In the terminal, create a zappa configuration file by typing: `zappa init`
+In the terminal, create a zappa configuration file by typing: `zappa init` or by typing `mv gmusic_zappa_settings.json zappa_settings.json` to copy this skeleton file and update all the `redacted` fields with your own values.

+*Note: After a while you might have to grab an old valid working device ID from your account using the `Mobileclient.get_registered_devices()`.
+You'll have to login via a python shell using the `gmusicapi` on a computer that has a valid device id as Lambda functions don't have a MAC address.*

 Once the initialization is complete, deploy the skill by typing: `zappa deploy dev`